mbonsma/bike-ottawa/bike_counts.md

 # check out what's left after dropping unused columns
 count_data.columns
 ```

+There are a few column names that should be grouped, like '11 OBVW' and '11^OBVW', same for 9.

 ```python
 # reshape data to long format for faceting